SiyiP/med-linked-blog-starter-md/10A Sensorimotor/SFP Superficial Back and Shoulder_Reaves.md

 	- note the movements - move things elevation, upward rotation, retraction + depression.
 		- upper part will elevate scapula, middle fibers retract it. and lower ones pull the medial border of scapula, making the glenoid fossa up.
 	- innervation: spinal accessory n and branches of ventral primary rami C3 and C4
-		- this nerve will exit the skull thru foramen to immediately innervate this, then goes more down running deep to trapezius but superficial to rhomboids
+		- this nerve will exit the skull thru jugular foramen to immediately innervate this, then goes more down running deep to trapezius but superficial to rhomboids
+		- this does motor innervation for the trapezius, and then the sensory innervation provided by the C3/4 nerves.
 	- blood supply is superficial branch transverse cervical artery **be careful of this during dissection...**
+		- transverse cervial artery (be4 splitting into superficial/deep) direct/indirect branch of the subclavian artery
 - latissimus dorsi - originate from iliac crest, prominant thoracolumbar fascia + spingous processes of 6th-12th thoracic .... and sometimes 3-4 ribs/inferior angle of scapula
 	- looks like wings from the spinous processes of T6-12
 	- insertion on floor of bicipital groove of the humerus